Trevorjoel/cra-express-mysql/README.md

 Runs the Express server in the development mode.<br>
 Node server runs on [http://localhost:5000]

+## Run concurrently
+Server and client can be run with a single command.
+In the terminal at the project root directory 'npm start'.

 server.js file contains back-end logic to respond to requests and contains simple SQL queries.

 ## Issues: